pdemro/spfx_placeholder_bug_sample/README.md

 2. Deploy the extension to a modern communication site
 3. Click the "see all" link from the out-of-box events web part

 This bug also occures with the out-of-box news web part when more than 4 articles are added (5 articles is the threshold for the see all link visibility).
-The extension remains missing when using the back button
+The extension remains missing when using the back button or clicking the home link

 ## Folder Structure
 root -